 Email Marketing: The Lessons I've Learned

-This post was written by Kate Jacoutot, Marketing Consultant for AgencySparks.
+This post was written by Kate Jacoutot, Director of Marketing for AgencySparks.

 Marketers like me are lucky enough to exist on both sides of the advertising equation.
 I can view email marketing through the lens of a marketer in addition to the lens of a consumer.
 As a professional who appreciates good marketing, the promotions tab of my email inbox is carefully curated: